 A local authority also has the power to direct the admission authority for a voluntary-aided or foundation school for which it is not the admission authority, in any part of England, to admit a looked-after child.
 The local authority cannot make such a direction in respect of a school from which the child has been permanently excluded.
 See paragraphs 3.23 to 3.28 of the school admissions code.

-For academies, directions are made by ESFA on behalf of the Secretary of State for Education.
-Requests from local authorities for an academy to be directed to admit a child should be made to ESFA.
+For academies, directions are made by the Secretary of State for Education.
+Requests from local authorities for an academy to be directed to admit a child should be made to the DfE.
 See paragraph 3.29 of the school admissions code.

 Before deciding to give a direction, a local authority must consult the governing board of the school, the parent or carer of the child, and the child if they are over compulsory school age.